Doctor of Nursing Practice

 The Egan School has long been recognized for its commitment to individualizing instruction and educational experiences.
 Each student is assigned to a faculty advisor who works closely with students to mentor progression through the program.
 Academic counseling, individualized attention, and career planning are integral to the advisement process.
 Faculty members in the Egan School are exceptionally qualified by academic and clinical preparation.
 Many faculty are currently practicing in advanced practice roles.

 For BSN-DNP students, we currently offer advanced practice specialties in family and psychiatric nurse practitioner, nurse midwifery, and nurse anesthesia.
 The BSN-DNP program requires 72-76 course credits for completion, depending on the selected track students enter.
-Students entering with a MSN are required to complete a minimum of 32 credits for the Advanced Practice DNP and 35 credits for the Executive DNP.
+Students entering with a MSN are required to complete a minimum of 32 credits for the Post-Master's DNP.

 Note: A total of 1000 practicum/immersion hours is required for the DNP, with the exception of the Nurse Anesthesia program which requires a minimum of 2250 hours.
 For MSN to DNP students, these hours include documented hours of supervision in an MSN program.